DamienFr/WP3_D3.2_SARS-CoV-2_NGS_bioinformatics_pipeline/README.md

 ### Excluding low-quality data

-Real sequencing datasets are often not perfect, so it's important to check the quality of the sequences.
-In this case they have been prefiltered before starting the R analysis in order to be able to create the phylogenetic tree, but this is still worth a look. are of very low quality and exclude them.
+Gathering dataset from distinct laboratories on public databases often yields datasets very heterogeneous in quality.
+It's therefore important to check the quality of the sequences.
+In this case they have been prefiltered before starting the R analysis in order to be able to create the phylogenetic tree, but this is still worth a look.

 ```
 # We start by creating an object that will receive the identifiers and the number of N of each sequence